skip to main content

 View the U.S. National Development Program Handicap Index® Overview HERE.

-The U.S. National Development Program Grant is designed to mitigate barriers of cost for competitive junior golfers who demonstrate both financial need and the potential to progress through the U.S. National Development Program (USNDP).
+The U.S. National Development Program Grant is designed to mitigate barriers of cost to promising junior golfers who demonstrate both financial need and the potential to progress through the U.S. National Development Program (USNDP) pathway.

-While we are still working on the full parameters for eligibility, grants will be awarded based on financial need, sportsmanship and a performance assessment which takes into account scores, rankings, improvement trends, athleticism, references and swing and short game video evaluation.
+Grants will be awarded based on financial need parameters determined by the USGA and a performance assessment that considers scores, rankings, improvement trends, athleticism, references, and video evaluation.

-Grants will be determined through an annual application process and reviewed by the USNDP Grant committee.
-For the application overview, click HERE.
+Grants will be determined through an annual application and reviewed by the USNDP Grant Committee through a three-step review process.
+The 2025 Grant Application will be open July 2024 - October 2024.

 Yes.
 Any athlete receiving a USNDP grant will be part of the USNDP.

 Yes.
-As the USNDP continues to grow and roll out new programming, identified athletes will have opportunities to be part of the USNDP through tournament exemptions, virtual sessions with coaches and specialists and state and regional camps.
+Identified athletes have opportunities to be part of the USNDP through USNDP-sponsored tournament exemptions, state teams, virtual sessions with coaches and specialists, and state and regional camps.

-If you would like additional information or have a more specific question, you can send an email to our team at USNDP@usga.org.
+If you would like additional information or have a more specific question, you can send an email to our team through our Contact Us Form